-Dr Rex Li is Reader in International Relations at the Liverpool Centre for Advanced Policing Studies.
+Dr Rex Li is Reader in International Relations at Liverpool John Moores University.
 He worked as a correspondent and editor for several magazines and newspapers before joining academia.
 Rex is currently Project Director of the East Asian Security and Peace Project, which seeks to analyse the changing security dynamics in East Asia within the context of the global economic and strategic environment.
 He is the author of multiple articles, chapters and books exploring security in the Asia-Pacific region.